 How you CAN Reinvest Dividends of Stocks

-There are many S&P 500 Index funds which as a group, are widely considered to be one of the best market investment choices for most people (those who are not market professionals following the market closely every minute).
-These Index funds try to exactly match the S&P 500 Index performance, but have different methods and schedules of doing that, and these funds do have different expense fees (and choosing one with lower fees leave more for you to keep every year).
+There are many S&P 500 Index funds which as a group, are widely considered to be one of the best market investment choices for most people (for those who are not market professionals following the market closely every minute).
+These Index funds try to exactly match the S&P 500 Index performance, but can have different methods and schedules of doing that, and these funds do have different expense fees (and choosing one with lower fees leave more for you to keep every year).
 The S&P 500 Index is the collection of the 500 largest publicly-held companies in US stock exchanges (the largest large-cap stocks, including both growth and value stocks), all well established, and widely including most industry types.

 The value of each companies stock in the S&P 500 index is weighted by capitalization (which is the total value of the companies public stock), so that the largest (most value) companies count proportionally more in the index, according to their overall capitalization dollar value.
 Capitalization is a companies total dollar market equity value, which is the companies number of public stock shares × current price per share (weighted as each dollar instead of each company).